-Our best nights on the town are spent with Oscar snug under the table at one of our favourite dog-friendly pubs in Rye.
+Our best nights on the town are spent with a dog snug under the table at one of our favourite pubs in Rye that welcome dogs.
 So to honour our best pal, we’ve put together a list of our top five pubs where pups are just as welcome as their human companions.

 Where are the best dog-friendly pubs in Rye?